Category Archives: Baden Royals

 • Michael, Prince of Baden (1976) – married Christina Höhne, no issue

 Upon his father’s death in October 1963, Max became Head of the House of Zähringen and pretender to the former grand ducal throne of Baden.
-He also inherited the family’s vast estates – including four castles in Salem, Baden-Baden, Zwingenberg and Eberstein, and over 2,000 hectares of forests, vineyards, and land.
-However, due to poor investments and the overall global economic crisis, Max soon found himself greatly in debt.
+He also inherited the family’s vast estates, including four castles in Salem, Baden-Baden, Zwingenberg and Eberstein, and over 2,000 hectares of forests, vineyards, and land.
+However, due to poor investments and the overall global economic crisis, Max found himself in debt.
 In 1995, he auctioned off most of the contents of Schloss Baden-Baden, bringing in over 55 million dollars.
 Three years later, he appointed his son and heir Bernhard as the administrator of the family’s assets.

 The Margrave of Baden was involved in countless organizations and associations during his lifetime.
 One lasted many years – his association with the German Red Cross.
 He served on the honorary council of the Baden Regional Association and was an active participant.
 Max and his wife Valerie lived in a wing of Salem Abbey, one of the family’s ancestral homes.

 On December 29, 2022, Maximilian, Margrave of Baden, aged 89, died at Salem Abbey, a family home, in Salem, Baden-Württemberg, Germany.
 He was buried at the Mimmenhausen Cemetery, in Salem, Germany.
 His funeral on January 13, 2023, was attended by former and current royalty including King Philippe of Belgium, Prince Albert II of Monaco and his sister Caroline, Princess of Hanover, Prince Hassan of Jordan, Hereditary Princess Sophie of Liechtenstein, and the heads or representatives of most of the former ruling houses of Germany.
-His first cousin King Charles III of the United Kingdom was represented by Donatus, Landgrave of Hesse.
+Max’s first cousin King Charles III of the United Kingdom was represented by Donatus, Landgrave of Hesse.

 * * * * * * * * * *